 As with any live connection with an audience, some companies work better for this than others.
 Likewise, some law firms will see more traction and growth from participating in an AMA on Reddit than others.
 Attorneys that are well established in the community and are well-known by numerous clients typically have more success in an AMA environment.
 It’s also essential to remember that AMA’s on Reddit lack certain controls, making it important to go with the flow and seek to learn from the audience in order to effectively answer questions.

-Hosting an AMA on Reddit is a powerful way to implement legal marketing into an overall marketing strategy.
+Hosting an AMA on Reddit is a powerful way to implement legal marketing into your digital marketing strategy.
 AMA’s can be done for free, while still spreading brand awareness and organic growth.
 AMA’s also represent a unique opportunity to learn directly from your audience.
 During an AMA, marketing teams should record and take notes throughout the recording, in order to come back to key items later and possibly determine new pieces of content based on the concerns and needs of the audience.

 Another example that provides a learning opportunity for what not to do during an AMA involves Nissan.
 Nissan hosted an AMA on Reddit and was accused early on of inauthentic marketing, specifically planting questions.
 This was suspected due to a large number of brand new accounts with zero past history asking questions.
 When the question was brought up during the AMA, Nissan denied creating fake accounts to ask questions.
 Of course, Redditors weren’t buying it.